Moe (slang): Contests

+Related concepts

+Nae

+The term nae (萎え, lit. "wilting" or "withering") is used as the antonym of moe on the internet.
+It describes a state of feeling turned off or losing interest in a character.
+This can occur when a character's actions or personality become off-putting, when a series makes overly blatant or forced attempts to pander with moe aesthetics, or when poor art quality or execution ruins the appreciation of the character.

+Buhiru

+In the early 2010s, the verb buhiru (ブヒる) emerged in online communities to describe the act of fans getting hyper-excited or expressing intense, raw enthusiasm over a fictional female character.
+The term is derived from buhii (ブヒィ), the Japanese onomatopoeia for a pig's squeal.
+It originated from the derogatory label moebuta (萌え豚, lit. "moe pig") used to mock obsessive male fans of "moe anime."
+However, fans co-opted the slang, using buhiru to proudly declare their self-deprecation and submissive adoration of their favorite characters (e.g., "I will gladly be a pig for her").
+The expression became widely popularized following the 2011 broadcast of the anime adaptation of IS (Infinite Stratos), which was noted for prioritizing dating-sim service elements and character interactions over its main sci-fi narrative.

 Commentary

 There are various interpretations of the concept of moe, and the subject has been heavily discussed.
-Psychologist Tamaki Saitō considers the moe used by otaku to be the embodiment of their particular kind of sexuality.
+In his book Beautiful Fighting Girl, psychologist Tamaki Saitō considers the moe used by otaku to be the embodiment of their particular kind of sexuality.
 Saitō points out that while otaku creations fulfill an abnormal impression of sexuality, few otaku actually apply this impression to real life.
 He thus argues that moe is something that sustains the otaku's sexuality within a fictional world, with the fiction itself being their subject of desire and having no need for reality.

 On the other hand, critic Hiroki Azuma rejects Saitō's argument as "too complicated."
 Azuma argues that "to moe" is simply the act of analyzing each of the character's moe characteristics and expanding on those characteristics within the mind, and thus differs from mere feelings of empathy.
 These characteristics can be physical ones, such as cat ears or a maid costume, or a personality archetype, such as that of the character Rei Ayanami.
 Azuma sees this process as an otaku's act of satisfying their desires among their limited relations, and considers it to be part of a broader trend of "animalization," or the fulfillment of small desires isolated from the context of a grand narrative.
 Azuma, therefore, simplifies Saitō's idea of moe into the idea of attaining signals of sexual excitement within an isolated environment, similar to the act of training an animal.